-In today’s world of microservices, managing and balancing traffic across multiple instances of a service is essential for scalability and reliability.
-This post will guide you through building a basic load balancer using Spring Boot, featuring health checks and round-robin distribution.
+Managing traffic across multiple service instances?
+That's essential for scalability and reliability.
+Let's build a basic load balancer using Spring Boot with health checks and round-robin distribution.

 Project Overview